Ruakij/blender-shell-generator/README.md

    - Sidebar panel: View3D > Sidebar > ShellGen
    - Object menu: Object > Shell Generator
    - Shortcut: Ctrl+Alt+S
-3. Adjust parameters as needed:
+3. Adjust parameters as needed
-   - **Offset**: Distance between original object and inner shell surface
-   - **Thickness**: Thickness of the shell wall
-   - **Open Bottom**: Remove geometry below Z=0 to create an open bottom
-   - **Combine Selected Meshes**: Join multiple selected objects to create a single shell
 4. Click "Create Shell" to generate the shell

 ## Parameters

+### Basic Settings
 - **Offset**: Gap between original object and shell
 - **Thickness**: Shell wall thickness
 - **Open Bottom**: Remove geometry below Z=0

+### Advanced Settings
+#### Misc Options
 - **Combine Selected Meshes**: Join multiple selected objects for shell creation
-- **Max Gap**: Maximum allowed gap between objects when combining meshes
-- **Fast Mode**: Use faster calculations (sacrifices some precision)
-- **Remesh Voxel Size**: Controls resolution for remesh operations (smaller = higher quality)
-- **Even Thickness (experimental)**: Enable Blender's "Even Thickness" for solidify modifiers.
-This can help maintain the requested thickness at sharp corners, but may introduce artifacts in complex geometry.
+- **Even Thickness (experimental)**: Help maintain thickness at sharp corners (may create artifacts)

-## Advanced Options
+#### Performance Options

-Access add-on preferences for additional settings:
-1. Go to Edit > Preferences > Add-ons
-2. Find and expand "Shell Generator"
-3. Adjust advanced settings:
+- **Fast Mode**: Use faster calculations with simplified settings
-   - Default values
+- **Mesh Resolution**:
-   - Debug information visibility
-   - Modifier application options
+  - **Auto Voxel Size**: Automatically calculate optimal resolution
+    - **Detail Level**: Control the resolution when using auto mode
+  - **Manual Voxel Size**: Direct control over remesh resolution

 ## Known Issues

-- Very complex meshes may require more processing time
+- Very complex meshes may require more processing time or even run Blender out of memory
+   - Consider using lower resolution meshes or simplifying geometry to improve performance
+   - You can also try using the "Fast Mode" and coarser "Mesh Resolution" setting
 - Boolean operations may occasionally fail with non-manifold geometry
     - For best results, ensure input meshes are clean and manifold
-    - Alternatively one can try to use the "Combine Selected Meshes" to use a clean mesh internally (also works for single meshes)
+    - Alternatively you can try to use the "Combine Selected Meshes" to use a clean mesh internally (also works for single meshes)
-    - At sharp corners, the shell thickness may be smaller than requested.
-Enabling "Even Thickness" can help maintain minimum thickness, but may introduce artifacts, especially in complex geometry.
+- At sharp corners, the shell offset and/or thickness may be smaller than requested.
+    - Enabling "Even Thickness" can help maintain minimum thickness, but may introduce artifacts, especially in complex geometry.

+## Development

+The addon uses a modular structure for better maintainability:
+- `__init__.py`: Addon registration and metadata
+- `modules/core.py`: Core shell generation functionality
+- `modules/operators.py`: Modal operator for shell creation
+- `modules/properties.py`: Property definitions and preferences
+- `modules/ui.py`: User interface with section organization
+- `modules/utils.py`: Utility functions and error handling

 ## License